aibase-au/api-integration/README.md

 ### Preparing Data for Upload

-Before uploading images, you need to create a CSV file named `file_summary.csv` with the following columns:
+Before uploading images, you need to create a CSV file named `filestoupload.csv` with the following columns:

-- `Folder`: Drill hole name
+- `HoleID`: Drill hole name
-- `Start Number`: Depth from
+- `BoxFrom`: Depth from
-- `End Number`: Depth to
+- `BoxTo`: Depth to
-- `Condition`: Image condition (e.g., "Dry" or "Wet")
+- `ImageType`: Image condition (e.g., "Dry" or "Wet")
 - `Original Filename`: Original filename
 - `Full Path`: Full path to the image file